JakeMannerz/Virtual-Private-Network/README.md

   ![image](https://github.com/user-attachments/assets/da7bbd7b-8637-4e91-add5-d7eb5398faf3)

-  Step 4: Observe IP Adresses and change them.
+  Step 4: Observe IP Adresses and Setup ProtonVPN.
   - Browse to https://whatismyipaddress.com/ from within your own machine and take note of this in a text file
   - Browse to https://whatismyipaddress.com/ from within your VIRTUAL MACHINE and take note of this in a text file
   - Sign into or Create an account for "ProtonVPN" (in the VM)
   - Go to "Downloads" and select "Windows"
+  - Open it and select Install.
+  - Sign in and open.
     ![image](https://github.com/user-attachments/assets/f034f1d0-89b4-446d-a3cb-8d28ec9a691f)

     ![image](https://github.com/user-attachments/assets/5e45b3e4-3e22-422f-b911-24caa2b880cc)